FAI-Solutions/open-webui-extensions/ollama-usage-monitor/README.md

 2. Complete any Cloudflare challenges if prompted
 3. Extract the new `cf_clearance` cookie
 4. Update your configuration with the new value
+5. Update cloudscraper in the python venv / docker

 ### Error: "Some Python Library not available"